Forum and Green Meadows roundabout survey

 Having lived near the Green Meadows and Forum intersection for nearly 30 years traversing every day, this is by far the biggest CoC public works success.
 Thank You.
 This is really the only solution that would work for that location.
 Traffic lights would have been mostly stopped traffic, not kept it going.
 I would prioritize the Forum Chapel Hill intersection as your next roundabout target.
 What a waste of time and gas stopping through there every single time.
 Green Meadows and Bethel is another excellent target.
 That is a complete bottleneck at 5 PM.
 And nearly 90%+ traffic is through traffic.
 Count me in on future roundabout support.
 They.
 Just.
 Work.

-cwbailey asked about 1 year ago
+cwbailey asked over 1 year ago

 Thank you for your comment.